Introduction

 Ensure Accurate Record-Keeping

-- Regularly Update the Petty Cash Book: Promptly record all transactions to maintain an accurate and up-to-date petty cash book.
+- Regularly update the Petty Cash Book: Promptly record all transactions to maintain an accurate and up-to-date petty cash book.

 - Attach Receipts and Vouchers: Ensure that all entries in the petty cash book are supported by corresponding receipts and vouchers for verification.